puppetlabs/puppetlabs-vsphere/README.md

 #####`ensure`
 Specifies the basic state of the resource.
-Valid values are 'present', 'running', stopped', 'unregistered', and 'absent'.
-If the machine is a template, then only 'present', 'absent', and 'unregistered' are valid states.
+Valid values are 'present', 'running', stopped', and 'absent'.
+If the machine is a template, then only 'present' and 'absent' are valid states.
 Defaults to 'present'.

 Values have the following effects:

 * 'present', 'running': Ensures that the VM is up and running.
 If the VM doesn't yet exist, a new one is created as specified by the other properties.
 * 'stopped': Ensures that the VM is created, but is not running.
 This can be used to shut down running VMs, as well as for creating VMs without having them boot immediately.
-* 'unregistered': Ensures that the VM is not under active management in vSphere.
-This keeps the vmx/vhd files around.
 * 'absent': Ensures that the VM and all of its files are removed.

 #####`name`